 Assessment will be a combination of achievement of clinical competencies supported by a range of evidence required to underpin valid and reliable assessment of practice, and Objective Clinical Structured Examinations (OSCEs).

 All modules can be linked to specific professional capability/competency frameworks within your practice area.
 You are encouraged to view your participation within the Masters of Advanced Practice programme as a means of supporting your professional development plans (PDP) and career progression.

 This module may be completed as a single credit-based module.
-Alternatively you can use it as credit towards the MSc Advanced Practice.
+Alternatively, you can use it as credit towards the MSc Advanced Practice.

-Completion of the Advanced Practice course provides opportunity to develop transferable skills.
+Completion of the Advanced Practice course provides an opportunity to develop transferable skills.
 This will optimise the ability of each student to impact on the experience of individuals, families and service providers within a range of clinical, social and pastoral settings within the UK and internationally.